Connect to a Kafka cluster

 -

-Use the connection example for a consumer:
+Use the following connection example for a consumer:

 kcat -C \-b <host>:<port> \-t <topic_name> \-X sasl.username=<user_name> \-X sasl.password=<password> \-X security.protocol=SASL_PLAINTEXT \-X sasl.mechanisms=SCRAM-SHA-512Specify: